72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 For Google AdWords, you’ll find that the user experience is completely different to what people will do when on Facebook.

-though you can adjust this so that your ads appear on other sites too).
+Google AdWords uses the Google search engine to display your ads (though you can adjust this so that your ads appear on other sites too).

 Google AdWords provides you with the chance to catch people when they’re in ‘buying mode.’